ForgedSengoku/BlocksMCTracker/README.md

   Verify that **Node.js** and **npm** are installed correctly by running `node -v` and `npm -v`.

 - **Termux Issues:**
-  Grant storage permissions and update packages with:
+  For Android users attempting to use Termux, note that Electron is not supported.
+Use the provided APK instead.
+Also, update packages with:
   ```bash
   pkg update
   ```